GoogleCloudPlatform/google-chat-notification/README.md

-This is not an officially supported Google product.
-It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.

 # Google-chat-notification

 This project provide tools that helps to send message to Google Chat from any pub/sub message.
 The tools support templating messages base on [Handlebars](https://github.com/jknack/handlebars.java)